 What if the Defendant lacks insurance?

 While, typically an automobile insurance company will cover liability of its client for Punitive Damages he or she incurs due to drunk driving, the same is not true for an uninsured motorist carrier.
 Where the Defendant lacks insurance and the Plaintiff’s insurance protects against uninsured motorists, the Plaintiff’s uninsured motorist carrier cannot be held liable to its policyholder for Punitive Damages against a known or unknown drunken driver.
 The policy rationale for this is that Punitive Damages are designed to punish the wrongdoer so it would be unfair to subject the Plaintiff’s insurance company to punishment when it did nothing wrong.

 Given the myriad of evidentiary hurtles and burdens a Plaintiff’s best option is to seek the advice of an attorney who specializes in personal injury.
-Here, at Shiver Hamilton LLC, we’ve successfully handled numerous automobile accident cases and would love to hear from you and see if we can serve your needs.
+Here, at Shiver Hamilton Campbell, we’ve successfully handled numerous automobile accident cases and would love to hear from you and see if we can serve your needs.

 O.C.G.A. § 51-12-5.1(f), See also Viau v.
 Fred Dean, Inc., 203 Ga.
 App.
 801, 418 S.E.2d 604 (1992) (prior to 1997 drunk drivers could only be liable for a maximum of $250,000 in punitive damages absent evidence of something more than the mere intent to drink and drive